MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2.md

 ## Browser Channels

 You may target different [channels][MicrosoftEdgeInsiderDownload] of Microsoft Edge \(Chromium\) to power the WebView2 control.
-In most cases, production applications should target the Stable channel, but you may need to test on Beta, Dev, or Canary to ensure your applications continue to work in the near future.
+In most cases, production applications should target the Stable \(Official\) channel, but you should test on Beta, Dev, or Canary to ensure your application continues to work in the near future.
 The WebView2 API allows you to programmatically target either the most stable or the least stable channel installed on a user machine.
 Alternatively, you may use the below registry key to enforce a channel.
 See more details in [CreateWebView2EnvironmentWithDetails][HostingWebview2ReferenceWebview2idl] function.

 ## Debugging WebView2

 ### Microsoft Edge DevTools

 You may use [Microsoft Edge (Chromium) Developer Tools][DevtoolsGuideChromium] to debug web content displayed in WebView, just as you would in Microsoft Edge \(Chromium\).
-While having focus on the WebView window, press `F12`, or press `Ctrl`+`Shift`+`i`, or right-click + choose `Inspect` to open Developer Tools.
+While you have focus on the WebView window, press `F12`, or press `Ctrl`+`Shift`+`i`, or right-click + choose `Inspect` to open Developer Tools.

 ![F12][ImageF12]